nmstoker/lockebot/README.md

 Microsoft Outlook.com instructions for IMAP access are here: https://support.office.com/en-gb/article/Add-your-Outlook-com-account-to-another-mail-app-73f3b178-0009-41ae-aab1-87b80fa94970

-If you are with another provder, check the details with them.
+If you are with another provider, check the details with them.

 You need:
 * Account username / password